nix-community/developer-workshop/2024-05-report/README.md

 # Event

-The event took place in a large and the hallway, and spanned Saturday and Sunday from 10:00 to 18:00.
+The event took place in two large classroom and the hallway connecting them.
+It spanned Saturday and Sunday from 10:00 to 18:00.

 We had 20 attendees on Saturday and 16 on Sunday, once again arriving from all over Europe.
 We were very happy to welcome first-time participants, regulars such as @gefla @das-g, and Nixpkgs maintainers @infinisil, @roberth, and @imincik who were around to share their expertise.